CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03.md

 Model Driven Programmability...SNMP isn't good enough anymore...RFC-3535 and model driven programmability stack..
 .Client/Server model...Transport Protocol/Data Model...NETCONF/YANG developed to address RFC-3535.

+Traditional network device management techniques, for example command line interface (CLI) and web user interface (UI), were designed for human to machine interaction for configuring and accessing operational details.
+They by definition are not programmable.
+Although attempts at automation through screen scraping or imitating interactive sessions are possible, they are error prone, unrealiable, and do not scale.

+The need for reliable and scalable ways to manage network devices is not a new one.
+Simple Network Management Protocol (SNMP) was first introduced as a IETF Internet Standard in 1988 as a standard interface configure and retrieve operational information from network devices.
+SNMP was revised over the years, chiefly to improve performance and security of the protocol.
+However, SNMP still isn't adequate for the job today, relegated to polling statistics and status.

+In 2003, the IETF published [RFC3535](https://tools.ietf.org/html/rfc3535) *Overview of the 2002 IAB Network Management Workshop*, stating

+> SNMP works reasonably well for device monitoring.

+and found to be lacking in the following ways:

+* Applications are necessary for SNMP to useful
+* Lack of writeable MIBs in general and writeable MIBs for configuration more specifically
+* Does not scale
+* Too difficult to implement
+* Lack of support for configuration retrieval or playback
+* Mismatch between SNMP data-centric view of the world versus an operator's task-oriented view of the world

+"Model driven programmability inherits the power of models, making it easier to configure routers.
+It overcomes drawbacks posed by traditional router management techniques.

+The solution lies in using data models – a programmatic and standards-based way of writing configurations to any network device.
+Use it to replace the process of manual configuration and implement YANG as the de-facto data modeling language."

 ### Exercise 1: Introducing NETCONF

 #### Objectives